mindee/mindee-api-python/docs/extras/guide/expense_receipts_v5.md

 Fields which are specific to this product; they are not used in any other product.

 ### Line Items Field
-List of line item details.
+List of all line items on the receipt.

 A `ReceiptV5LineItem` implements the following attributes: